 Grassland ecosystems need periodic fire to maintain native plant communities (Gross & Lamb, 2025a).
 Fire suppression contributes to woody plants and invasive species, displacing native grassland specialists.
 This invasion reduces biodiversity, alters ecosystem structure, creating hazardous fuel loads that increase wildfire endangerment.
 A study done by (Paudel et al., 2025) in the Eastern United States revealed that some invader species make fires worse, and these fires increased the spread of invasive grass.
 This cycle benefits the invader's continuity in the ecosystem.

 Dryland ecosystems are water-scarce, where the availability of water and nutrients controls the biome.
 This type of system uses the bottom-up model.
 This can shortly shift to consumer control (top-down) after periodic rain events (Guo et al., 2024).
 However, consistently wet, warm ecosystems have constant resources, so predators and herbivores control the system instead (top-down).
 For instance, a dryland species has adapted to sparse vegetation, low rainfall, heat, and extreme temperatures and may outcompete temperate species because it has adapted to tolerating heat and water scarcity (Gallardo et al., 2024).
-These dynamics affect biodiversity in drylands more than the temperate biomes.
+These dynamics affect biodiversity in drylands more than in the temperate biomes.
 Multiple studies (Chen et al., 2021) revealed that habitat loss and pollution were the primary threats to native species from invasive species.
 Their study findings stated that prevention and eradication programmes proved successful in preventing biodiversity loss.

 Determining whether we view invasive species as threats to be eliminated or as inevitable components of evolving, human-influenced ecosystems remains an unsolved question.
 Eliminating all risks of invasive species to a region is close to impossible without affecting local economies (Cheuk & Fischer, 2021).
 The biggest risk is the possibility of extinction of native species by invaders.
 Evidence from decades of research reveals why regulatory policies have been developed, and why more need to be formed.
 This choice has irreversible consequences on the environment.
 Invasive species can trigger devastating effects, including extinction of native species, altered fire patterns, habitat degradation, and shifts in ecosystem structure and function (van Wilgen et al., 2024).